Biden to Kabul attackers: 'We will hunt you down and make you pay' – KION546

 Once crowds began massing at the Hamid Karzai International Airport, the fear among officials monitoring the situation became acute of an attack meant to create mayhem and fear among those trying to escape the country.

 That is what happened on Thursday.
-McKenzie said he suspected the suicide bomber was being searched by American servicemen at the airport before detonating the explosive.
+McKenzie said he suspected a suicide bomber was being searched by American servicemen at the airport before detonating the explosive.

 Vice President Kamala Harris also took part in the meeting via video conference while she was in the air traveling between Vietnam and Guam.
 She canceled a planned campaign appearance in California, and will instead return to Washington.

-Note: This story has been updated with the death of a thirteenth US service member.